Haroon921/COVID-19-ML/README.md

 7) HDX Novel Coronavirus (COVID-19) Cases Data

 # Prerequisite
-For this experiment, I will be using Azure Machine Learning services.
+For this experiment, I will be using Azure Machine Learning services from which I will use python notebook.
 The instruction to provision can be found [here](https://azure.microsoft.com/en-us/resources/videos/provisioning-ml-workspaces-from-portal/).